KeatonSpiller/Sentiment_Analysis/README.md

 # Sentiment_Analysis

-Analyzing Tweets from twitter using the Tweepy, and NLTK libraries.
+Analyzing Tweets from twitter using Tweepy, and NLTK libraries.